 The first game, Demon's Souls, was released exclusively on the PlayStation 3 in Japan on February 5th, 2009 while published by Sony.
 Despite no plans to be released outside of Japan, it picked up positive reception and quickly became a cult curiosity of the west partially due to being import-friendly.
 This led to it being published in the North American and PAL regions in October 2009 and June 2010, respectively with Atlus and Bandai Namco handling distribution.

-Following this, Bandai Namco partnered with FromSoftware on Dark Souls which was a spiritual successor to Dark Souls.
-Due to the third party IP owner, the games were released on a range of platforms starting with the PS3 and Xbox 360 in October 2011.
+Following this, Bandai Namco partnered with FromSoftware on Dark Souls which was a spiritual successor to Demon Souls.
+Due to the franchise being owned by a third party IP, the games were released on a range of platforms starting with the PS3 and Xbox 360 in October 2011.
 A fan petition led to the Dark Souls: Prepare to Die Edition on PC a year later with Artorias of the Abyss, a DLC pack being included prior to the consoles having the option to purchase it.

 In 2014, Dark Souls II was released on PS3, Xbox 360, and PC.
 The game featured more content across the board than either previous Souls game, including more levels, bosses, weapons, and spells.
 Three DLC packs were released throughout 2014.